Do you use a regular mouse or an ergonomic mouse?

 Number of Buttons

-Most of the mouse listed in this review come with the following five buttons:
+Most of the mouse listed in this review comes with the following five buttons:

 - Next button (for web surfing)